funbox/pipeline-heavy-job-plugin/README.md

 There are several ways to solve such a problem.

 Suppose we have two types of builds: light and heavy.
-Heavy build requires twice much more resources than light one.
+Heavy build requires twice twice as much resources as light one.
 Suppose we have two worker nodes.
 Each node has enough resources to run two parallel light builds or one heavy.

-We want to run as much builds as possible but do it in a such a way that none of nodes will be overloaded.
+We want to run as many builds as possible but do it in a such a way that none of the nodes will be overloaded.

 ### Separate worker for heavy builds